partho5/partho5/README.md

 3. **Server Communication:** The parsed information is promptly sent to the server for verification.
 If the internet connection is not already ON, the app activates it.

-4. **Swift Verification:** With this streamlined process, payments can be verified within seconds.

 ### Technologies Used

 - Java
-- Android
-- Javascript (for the development of the app's interface)
+- Javascript (for the development of the app's UI)
 - HTML, CSS (for UI design)

 [Github repository Link](https://github.com/partho5/payment-verification)